osiota/osiota/doc/installation.md

     + on Linux, Windows, MacOS,
     + on Servers, PCs, Raspberry Pis, and many more.
   + Make sure that [Node.js](http://nodejs.org/) is  installed correctly.
-  + Remember that not all applications can run on every platform.
+  + Remember that some osiota applications have stronger requirements.

 ### Installation